-Federal Direct PLUS Loan Perhaps the most popular aid program used to finance the family contribution is the Federal Direct Parent Loan for Undergraduate Students (PLUS).
-This is a federally guaranteed loan that helps parents of dependent undergraduate students finance educational costs.
-A parent may borrow up to the full cost of education minus other financial aid offered.
-PLUS loans have a fixed interest rate set by the federal government.
+PLUS Loan Perhaps the most popular aid program used to finance the family contribution is the Federal Direct Parent Loan for Undergraduate Students (PLUS).
+This is a federally guaranteed loan that helps parents of dependent undergraduate students finance education costs.
+A parent may borrow up to the full cost of education minus other financial aid offered, PLUS loans have a fixed interest rate set by the federal government.

-Parents who are denied for the PLUS loan based on a review of their credit may request that an additional Federal Direct Unsubsidized Loan be processed in the student's name.
-Dependent students may be eligible for up to \$4,000 as a first-year student or second-year student, and \$5,000 as a third-or fourth-year student.
+A parent who has been denied for the PLUS loan based on a review of their credit may request that an additional Federal Direct Unsubsidized Loan be processed in their student's name.
+A dependent student may be eligible for up to \$4,000 as a first-year student or second-year student, and \$5,000 as a third- or fourth-year student.